 Web applications built with Visual LANSA can be deployed on multiple platforms with one or more tiers and behind a proxy server.
 A single tier deployment on a server includes all application layers (presentation, business logic, and data access).
-Multi-tiered deployments offer more options for separating the application layers across the deployment tiers.
+Multi-tiered deployments offer more options for separating the application layers across the deployment platforms.
 Two examples are:

-LANSA's database driven Web development tools insulate developers from the underlying Web technologies.
+- Technology insulation improves developer productivity – LANSA's database driven Web development tools insulate developers from the underlying Web technologies.
 Developers can use the technologies without having to spend time learning them, leaving more time for productive work building Web applications.
 With improved productivity, developers are better equipped to meet changing business requirements quickly.

-Developers using a wizard or the visual application framework can build applications faster as there is less code to write, resulting in reduced development costs and a faster delivery time.
+- Automated development reduces costs and speeds up delivery – Developers using a wizard or the visual application framework can build applications faster as there is less code to write, resulting in reduced development costs and a faster delivery time.

-Developers only need to learn to use one development tool, and then they can build different types of Web applications for deployment to desktop, laptop, or mobile devices.
+- Using the same set of tools for all types of Web applications reduces training costs – Developers only need to learn to use one development tool, and then they can build different types of Web applications for deployment to desktop, laptop, or mobile devices.
 Using one development tool reduces training costs, as developers don't need to learn multiple development tools.

-LANSA's development methodology applies to all software development, not only Web development.
+- More flexible use of developer skills and knowledge – LANSA's development methodology applies to all software development, not only Web development.
 You do not need multiple development teams, each dedicated to an aspect of software development, such as Web applications.
 CIO's can allocate any project to developers skilled with LANSA's development tools.
 As a result, they need fewer developers, and reduce silos of knowledge because developers have a wide understanding of all the applications.
 Developers broaden their skills and do not feel locked into building specific types of applications.

-- Graphical controls including date, time, auto-complete, dynamic drop-down, Google charts, rich text editor, menu bar and treeview
+- Graphical controls including date, time, auto-complete, dynamic drop-down, Google charts, rich text editor, menu bar and tree view

 - WYSIWYG form painter for simplified Web page layout